ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 Synopsis
 --------

-The \ `zos\_user <./zos_user.html>`__ module executes RACF TSO commands that can manage user and group RACF profiles.
+- The \ `zos\_user <./zos_user.html>`__ module executes RACF TSO commands that can manage user and group RACF profiles.

-The module can create, update and delete RACF profiles, as well as list information about them.
+- The module can create, update and delete RACF profiles about them.